-Our connections and relationships through friendship, romance and human engagement will define our future path, our success, and our happiness.
-Today you will learn about apology language, the 5 steps to apology language, 8 steps to forgiveness and how to build healthier friendships and relationships by combining healthy apology languages and honest forgiveness.
+Our connections and relationships, whether these be platonic or romantic, will define our future path, success, and happiness.
+Here you can learn about apology language, the 8 steps to forgiveness and how to build healthier friendships and relationships by combining healthy apology languages and honest forgiveness.

 “You’re going to go through tough times – that’s life.
 But I say, ‘Nothing happens to you, it happens for you.’
 See the positive in negative events.”Joel Osteen

 Dr Gary Chapman & Jennifer Thomas have created a stepping stone process on how to understand apology languages and use them to apologise effectively.

 - Expressing Regret: It can at times be easy to say ‘I am sorry,’ on a surface level as we realise something is wrong or to ‘get out of a crisis.’
 We cannot apologise properly if we do no have sincerity and authenticity of regret.
 We have to truly empathise and understand the pain we have caused the other person and express our understanding of that pain when we apologise.
 For example being late home for dinner might not simply be being late home for dinner.
 We may have consistently over 12 months cancelled and been late due to our career (which is of course important to us), albeit we can make our partner always feel second best.
 Our partner may have spent hours making this meal and the evening special.